-Mafi Funaki-Tahifote is the Manager – Pacific Health at the Heart Foundation.
+Mafi Funaki-Tahifote is the past-manager – Pacific Health at the Heart Foundation.

 I think that the big challenge for us is ‘mindset change’, both for the people we are working with in the community and our own workforce.
 Unconscious bias means that there are things we do unknowingly that create more inequity.